 The Leadership Practicum is an integral part of the experiential learning for all NPL students, which builds upon core competencies and principles of leadership developed in the classroom.
 It consists of:

-- a supervised mentoring and leadership development experience with either an executive director or senior level leader at a Philly-area nonprofit organization or foundation;
+- a supervised mentoring and leadership development experience with either an executive director or senior level leader at a local, national, or international social impact organization;

-- a partnership with the goal of learning about the organization and providing student support on various levels that can include strategic planning, succession planning, branding, or marketing, development and philanthropy, or other targeted projects; and
+- a partnership with the goal of understanding the organization and providing student support on various levels that can include strategic planning, succession planning, branding or marketing, development and philanthropy, or other targeted projects; and

-- a commitment of 180-225 hours of practicum time with the sponsoring organization during the academic year beginning in September and ending in late April.
+- a commitment of a minimum of 250 hours of practicum time with the sponsoring organization (virtually, hybrid, or fully in-person) during the academic year beginning in September and ending in April.

 Adam Roth-Saks, MSEd